debops/debops/docs/ansible/roles/dnsmasq/defaults-detailed.rst

   In DHCP host configuration this parameter specifies the IP addresses which will be reserved for a particular host.

-  In DNS record configuration this parameter along with the ``host`` parameter defines a DNS A record; in case of multiple IP addresses, the first IP address will be used to create the host's DNS PTR record.
+  In DNS record configuration this parameter along with the ``host`` / ``a`` / ``aaaa`` parameter defines a DNS A record; in case of multiple IP addresses, the first IP address will be used to create the host's DNS PTR record.

 ``cname``
   Optional.
 If defined in a DHCP client configuration, it's a list of DNS